ztj/ztj.github.io/_posts/2015-06-11-macbook-habitual-synergy.md

 But wait, software development on the iPad?
 Well, yes and no. There are some limited tools for this.
 But, most often, it was a matter of using the iPad as an SSH terminal and working on my computer at home with it.
-That was hardly satifsying.
+That was hardly satisfying.
 I actually began designing what might be considered a thin client IDE for the iPad which would depend heavily on a remote computer for the heavy lifting, but, keep all of the files and a very response local editor in the programmer's hands for efficient work on an iPad.
 But, seriously, have you any idea the immense amount of work that goes into developing and maintaining a text editor, let alone a